Most common type of mesothelioma, makes up more than 80% of diagnoses

 Mesothelioma Symptoms

-Mesothelioma disease symptoms can take 10 – 50 years to present after initial asbestos exposure.
+Mesothelioma disease symptoms include chest and abdominal pain, fluid buildup and coughing.
+They can take 10 – 50 years (the latency period) to present after initial asbestos exposure.
 When symptoms do appear, they can easily be mistaken for less serious illnesses.
-Similar symptoms may occur with the flu, pneumonia or intestinal troubles.
+The flu, pneumonia or intestinal troubles may have similar symptoms.

-This latency period and delay in symptom reporting may complicate the mesothelioma diagnostic process.
-If you or a loved one have a history of asbestos exposure, it can be helpful to disclose that exposure to a doctor who can do periodic checkups.
+Latency period and delay in symptom reporting may complicate the mesothelioma diagnostic process.
+If you or a loved one have a history of asbestos exposure, it can be helpful to provide this information to a doctor, who can then do periodic checkups.
 This may help lead to an earlier diagnosis and treatment plan.

 With an earlier diagnosis, patients may have different treatment options.
-In some cases, early detection may improve a mesothelioma prognosis.
+In some cases, early detection can come with an improved mesothelioma prognosis.

 03. Causes